 Their family farm is 120 years old and now encompasses a 500 cow-calf herd and additional yearlings in the summer.
 They grow some grain and work to improve soil health through cover crops, perennial forage, and intensive grazing of livestock.
 Richard’s family farm is passionate about the benefits of livestock in grain production.

 Mid-April the farm starts preparing for seeding in May.
 Cows calve from May to July.
 At that time the farm focuses on making silage and hauling bales.
 Beginning in August they prepare for harvesting any grain crops, vaccinating calves, and preparing herds for bull turnout.
 Mid-August they market yearlings and start harvest in September.
 October involves preparing for winter, vaccinating and castrating calves.
 All through the growing season, they are moving cattle in their planned grazing system.
 In November winter feeding starts and in December they wean calves.
 Garry, Lynn, and their family are also excited about integrating permaculture into projects on their farm.

 As part of the apprenticeship, you will meet with other apprentices across Saskatchewan who are part of the Young Agrarians Apprenticeship program.
 Field days, learning opportunities, and potlucks will be planned with this group at each host’s farm.

 About the farm mentors

 Garry grew up on his family’s farm and then went off to university and became a pharmacist.
 Lynn is trained as a nurse.
-When they returned the farm, they wanted to see if it was viable without long term income from pharmacy and nursing.
-They believe that farming can be fun, profitable, and have potential for future generations if agricultural practices mimics nature.
+When they returned to the farm, they wanted to see if it was viable without long-term income from pharmacy and nursing.
+They believe that farming can be fun, profitable, and have the potential for future generations if agricultural practices mimic nature.
 They see the farm as a great way to grow food that makes people and ecosystems healthy and builds up communities and people.
 They are active in a network of regenerative farms and look to build relationships in that group